amcginlay/eks-demos/doc/08-build-container-image/README.md

 Observe that the recorded values of **hostname** and **ec2IP** have now diverged.
 This is because your app is now containerized and running inside its own namespace.

-We are done with running images in Docker for now so stop the container (which will be terminated because we ran it with the `--rm` flag).
+We are done with running images in Docker for now so stop the container (which will be terminated because you ran it with the `--rm` flag).
 ```bash
 docker stop ${container_id}
 ```